The Reemployment Assistance Program (RAP) provides temporary benefits to qualified workers who

 Who is eligible to receive Reemployment Assistance Benefits?

-All unemployed workers covered under the Florida Unemployment Compensation Law can receive weekly benefits if eligible and are fully qualified.
+All unemployed workers covered under the Florida Reemployment Assistance Law can receive weekly benefits if eligible and are fully qualified.

 DEO must determine the eligibility of the claim; therefore, please respond promptly to all DEO requests in a timely manner.